mikaelpatel/Cosa/examples/MPE/CosaMPEreceiver/README.md

 CosaMPEreceiver
 ===============
-Demonstration of the Manchester Phased Encoder (MPE) driver.
+Demonstration of the Manchester Phase Encoder (MPE) driver.
 Receive and print a simple message with identity, message number, and 2x16 bit analog values.
 See CosaMPEsender.ino.